MFloru/Bacchus-R1/meeting minutes/Meeting_10.md

 * We shall need to address the 4 forces (Matthias shall correct the structure of the report accordingly)
 * We shall add some content related to our reading assignements (namely Clockspeed and 3T) and add references towards it

+*cf Ben Koo's message on Teambition about the outline and rough layout content of we have to show on Wednesday:*

+* 1. A listing of various fonts and other specifications, such as font sizes, colors, and page with specification.
+* 2. A set of diagrams to be shown in different sections.
+* 3. A set of pictures, QR Codes, and video link samples that could be used in the paper.
+* 4. The final section on references, how you plan to manage the references, and show some of the existing references that you already picked out.

 *Other*

 * We shall have to make our topic more globalized, studying the legislation on goods transportation across countries (import/export)